nora209/SRNY/README.md

  SRNY
-SRNY is an E-Commerce project thar built using MVC
+SRNY is an E-Commerce project that built using MVC